 Leibovitz is the recipient of many honors.
-In 2006 she was made a Commandeur in the Ordre des Arts et des Lettres by the French government.
-The previous year, in a compilation of the forty top magazine covers of the past forty years by the American Society of Magazine Editors (ASME), she held the top two spots (#1 for the photograph of John Lennon and Yoko Ono taken for Rolling Stone the day Lennon was shot, and #2 for the pregnant Demi Moore in Vanity Fair).
-In 2009, she received the International Center of Photography’s Lifetime Achievement Award, ASME’s first Creative Excellence Award, and the Centenary Medal of the Royal Photographic Society in London.
-In 2012, she was the recipient of the Los Angeles Museum of Contemporary Art Award to Distinguished Women in the Arts and the Wexner Prize.
-In 2013 she received the Prince of Asturias Award for Communication and Humanities.
-She was the inaugural recipient of the San Francisco Museum of Modern Art Contemporary Vision Award in 2015.
-In 2018 she received the Award for Excellence in the Visual Arts from the National Museum of Women in the Arts and an honorary doctorate from the Rhode Island School of Design.
-Leibovitz has been designated a Living Legend by the Library of Congress.
-She lives in New York with her three children, Sarah, Susan, and Samuelle.
+In 2006, she was made a Commandeur in the Ordre des Arts et des Lettres.
+She has received the International Center of Photography’s Lifetime Achievement Award, the first Creative Excellence Award from the American Society of Magazine Editors, the Centenary Medal of the Royal Photographic Society in London, the Los Angeles Museum of Contemporary Art Award to Distinguished Women in the Arts, the Wexner Prize, and the Prince of Asturias Award for Communication and Humanities.
+She has been designated a Living Legend by the United States Library of Congress.
+She lives in New York with her three children, Sarah, Susan and Samuelle.